 Here are what some of the lessons explain/teach:

-components.
+other hardware components.
 Know how to recover from a crash/freeze.

-apple mac last longer.
+Apple computer last longer.

 - The Desktop (Icons and The Dock) - Learn about each section of the desktop screen.